People

 PhD Student

-Ethan Rothschild is a first year PhD student at the University of Chicago and is interested in investigating the evolution of symbioses in reef-dwelling organisms through experimental evolution.
+Ethan Rothschild is a second year PhD student at the University of Chicago and is interested in investigating the evolution of symbioses in reef-dwelling organisms through experimental evolution.

 Tanner Lee